Columbus Crew SC Technical Staff

 Meadors is responsible for First and Reserve Team away match preparation, including transportation and dining logistics for the club while the Black & Gold are on the road.
 During the week, he is tasked with assisting in making, printing and repairing all home and away game jerseys, shorts and away game equipment, while also serving as the in-market equipment manager for the Reserve Team when the First Team is out of town.

 Over the course of the season, Meadors also serves as a liaison to visiting teams including Major League Soccer and international clubs in town for a friendly.
-He worked with international opponents Newcastle (2011), Stoke City (2012) and Wigan Athletic (2013) when they arrived to play the Crew during the summer months.
+He worked with international opponents Newcastle (2011), Stoke City (2012) and Wigan Athletic (2013) when they arrived to play Crew SC during the summer months.
 Upon the completion of the season, Meadors works with the Director of Team Operations to coordinate the club’s preseason travel plans

 The Findlay, Ohio native began his career as an intern for the Black & Gold while a student at Cedarville University.
 There, he worked in the equipment room, which oversaw equipment for all university athletic programs.
 Meadors graduated with a degree in Sport Management.